awsdocs/aws-m2-user-guide/doc_source/tutorial-runtime-ba.md

 1. In a browser, navigate to `http://{hostname}:{portname}/PlanetsDemo-web-1.0.0/`, where:
    + `hostname` is the DNS name copied above\.
-   + `portname` is the tomcat port defined in the application definition earlier\.
+   + `portname` is the tomcat port defined in the application definition you created in [Step 2: Create the application definition](#tutorial-runtime-ba-step2)\.

+   The JICS screen is displayed\.
+![\[The JICS transaction launcher page.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/ba-jics-launcher.png)

 If you cannot access the application, see [Cannot access an application's URL](both-application-connectivity.md)\.

+## Step 8: Test the application<a name="tutorial-runtime-ba-test"></a>

+In this step, you run a transaction in the migrated application\.

+1. On the JICS screen, enter `PINQ` in the input field and choose **Run** \(or press Enter\) to start the application transaction\.

+   The demo app screen should then be displayed:
+![\[The PlanetsDemo application screen in insert mode.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/ba-demo-app-screen.png)

+1. Type a planet name in the corresponding field and press Enter:
+![\[The PlanetsDemo application screen with Earth entered in the Planet name field.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/ba-demo-with-data.png)

+   You should see details about the planet\.

 ## Clean up resources<a name="tutorial-runtime-ba-clean"></a>